igbatov/sci-map/README.md

 1) is produced by one or several other phenomenas
 2) has some theory that describes its internal mechanics/structure (or at least hypothesis that should be verified by further experiments)

-For example quantum fields produces atoms, atoms produces molecules, molecules produces cells, cell produces animals, animals produce culture and so on.
+For example quantum fields produces particles, particles produce atoms, atoms produces molecules, molecules produces cells, cell produces animals, animals produce social hierarchies, which produce artifacts and so on.

 So basically we have a graph of phenomenas that is connected by which produces which (if some phenomena influence other, we also call it "produce").